What is English Bridge Teachers Association?

 Membership is open to all, whether you are an established teacher or newly interested in teaching.
 Initially, you will join as an Associate member, gaining access to the wide range of membership benefits.

 Anyone who is a paid-up member of EBTA is described as an Associate Member.
 One year’s free Associate Membership is also given following attendance on one of our Club Teacher training courses.
 Attending this course will give you a strong base to grow your teaching skills plus a structured approach to delivering a Bridge for All program to your students, and means that you will show as "EBED Trained" on our Teachers Directory, giving you a stronger appeal to students finding a teacher through our website.

 A Full Member of EBTA will have gone through an assessment process, for which there is currently a £25 charge.
 The assessment includes an observation of your teaching by one of our EBTA Professional Members, a basic test of bridge knowledge and other requirements.
 Once completed you will be able to use the title, Qualified Bridge Teacher.

 The detailed procedure for becoming a Full Member is explained here.

-Teachers who are EBU members should log onto their EBU Members Page, and scrolling down on the right hand side of the page towards the bottom, they will see a link for the EBTA Teachers Zone.
-EBTA members who are not EBU members should contact Lisa Miller for alternative instructions.
+Teachers who are EBU members should log onto their My EBU Page, and then choose 'Teacher Zone' from the 'utilities' menu.
+EBTA members who are not EBU members should contact Lisa Miller.